Recipe of the Day Categories:

 A 3-ounce bar bittersweet chocolate, coarsely chopped

-chocolate cookie crumbs in a uniform layer; press down lightly so that the
+the chocolate cookie crumbs in a uniform layer; press down lightly

-butter is absorbed into all of the crumbs.
-Sprinkle over the shredded coconut,
+so that the butter is absorbed into all of the crumbs.
+Sprinkle over

-airtight tin, preferably in one layer, or with wax paper separating each layer.
+in an airtight tin, preferably in one layer, or with wax paper

 Chocolate-Peanut Butter Chip Bars